drj11/sixtyforth/sixtyforth.md

 What does the core interpreter cycle do?

-In the general case, at entry to cycle, the address of the current block is in a register;
+In the general case, at entry to cycle, the address of the current block is in the register THIS (it's RDX, see above).
-let's call it THIS.

 stdexe:
 - push CODEPOINTER to continuation stack